Military spouses tell their stories

 “I was able to get my husband to volunteer for it, so now he is a certified peer mentor for the veterans court.
 He has gone from thinking that mental health and talking about your problems was a joke to doing it every day with veterans,” Jackso said to the rest of the group’s cheers.

-After a few more meetings during the fall, the 12-session curriculum was finished and ready to be piloted in spring 2018.
+After a few more meetings during the fall of 2017, the 12-session curriculum was finished and ready to be piloted in spring 2018.
 The next goal, Borah said, is to train members of the Veteran Spouse Network to serve as peer co-facilitators of support groups throughout the network’s regional chapters.
 Borah also plans to evaluate the curriculum with pre- and post-assessments to learn how to further improve it.

 just need your support when our guys are gone.
 We need it when they are back too.
 And it’s not all parades and rainbows and YouTube clips where everybody is crying because they are so happy.
 It’s a lot of hard work.”

-Jackson paused for a moment and then she added, “In the middle of all this, being able to talk to people who also lived this life and went through what I went through … that provides a lot of healing.
+Jackson paused for a moment and then added, “In the middle of all this, being able to talk to people who also lived this life and went through what I went through … that provides a lot of healing.
 It reminds you that you are not crazy, that you are not alone.”

 Written by Andrea Campetella.
 Photos provided by Anne Jackson and Irene Janes.